How to Apply

 If a student has submitted an application on three separate occasions, the Office of Admission generally will not review subsequent applications.
 In these instances, if an application fee was submitted, it will be returned.

 We want to make sure that Princeton is accessible to all candidates, regardless of their individual family’s financial situation.
-If you are from a low-income background, or if the application fee is a hardship for your family, and you are applying for financial aid, Princeton will waive your application fee.
+If you are from a lower-income background, or if the application fee is a hardship for your family, and you are applying for financial aid, Princeton will waive your application fee.
 Additionally, we will waive the application fee for all candidates who are serving or have served in the U.S. military.
 You may submit a fee waiver one of two ways:

-- Select one of the following fee waiver options on the Princeton Supplement: Princeton-specific, ACT, College Board, NACAC or Realize Your College Potential.
-All low-income students are eligible for the Princeton-specific fee waiver.
+- Select one of the following fee waiver options on the Princeton Supplement: Princeton-specific, ACT, College Board or NACAC.
+All lower-income students are eligible for the Princeton-specific fee waiver.
 In addition, all applicants who are serving or have served in the U.S. military are eligible for the Princeton-specific fee waiver.
-If you use the Princeton-specific fee waiver, you do not need to get approval from your college counselor.
+If you use the Princeton-specific fee waiver, you do not need to get approval from your school counselor.
 Students named QuestBridge Finalists should select the QuestBridge fee waiver.

-Upon submission of your Coalition Application or Common Application with the Princeton Supplement, the checklist in your Princeton Applicant Portal will reflect that your fee waiver has been granted.
+Upon submission of your Common Application with the Princeton Supplement, the checklist in your Princeton Applicant Portal will reflect that your fee waiver has been granted.
 Please note that applying for a fee waiver will not disadvantage your application in any way.

 Undocumented or DACA (Deferred Action for Childhood Arrivals) Students